-41p54(a), (b)
+41p54(a-b)

-Costs to sell include the incremental selling costs, including auctioneers' fees and commission paid to brokers and
+Costs to sell include the incremental selling costs, including auctioneers' fees and commission paid to brokers and dealers.

-Changes in fair value of livestock are recognised in the income statement.
+Changes in fair value of livestock and palm oil plantations are recognised in the income statement.

-Farming costs such as feeding, labour costs, pasture maintenance, veterinary services and shearing are expensed as incurred.
-The cost of purchase of sheep and eggs plus transportation charges are capitalised as part of biological assets.
+Farming costs such as feeding, labour costs, pasture maintenance, veterinary services and sheering are expensed as incurred.
+The cost of purchase of sheep plus transportation charges are capitalised as part of biological assets.